 The deamination of an alanine molecule produces a stable free alkyl radical, CH3C • HCOO-.
 Deamination can be induced in solid or aqueous alanine by radiation.

 This property of alanine is used in dosimetric measurements in radiotherapy.

-When normal alanine is irradiated, the radiation causes certain alanine molecules to become free radicals and, since these radicals are stable, the free radical content can be measured later by paramagnetic electron resonance in order to find out how much radiation was exposed the alanine.
+When regular alanine is irradiated, the radiation causes specific alanine molecules to become free radicals.
+Since these radicals are stable, the free radical content can be measured later by paramagnetic electron resonance to determine how much radiation was exposed to the alanine.

-This is considered a biologically relevant measure of the amount of radiation damage that living tissue would suffer under the same exposure to radiation.
+This is considered a biologically relevant measure of the amount of radiation damage that living tissue would suffer under radiation exposure.

 Radiation therapy treatment plans can be administered in test mode to alanine granules, which can then be measured to verify that the treatment system applies the correct radiation dose.

 Sources of Alanine

 As mentioned above, alanine is a non-essential amino acid; a healthy body can produce it for its own needs.